Our content may include links to products from our partners

 An interest rate is the amount of money you have to pay if you borrow it from someone (a bank, a credit union, the local pawnbroker).

-If you deposit your cash with an institution or a person, they have to pay you an interest because they use your money.
+If you deposit your cash with an institution or a person, they have to pay you interest because they use your money.
 Almost everyone, if not everyone, in the US owes or is owed something.

-Who is responsible for setting interests rate?
+Who is responsible for setting the interest rate?

 Each country has a central bank that regulates the sector and determines the level of interest rates.